sky1712/sky1712.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: MS in Machine Learning @ <a href='https://www.ml.cmu.edu/'>CMU</a> \cdot BS in Mathematics @ <a href='http://www.math.iisc.ac.in/'>IISc</a>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

+# insert horizontal line between sections
+hr: true
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi!
+I'm Akash currently pursuing my M.S in Machine Learning in Carnegie Mellon University (CMU).
+Prior to this I completed my B.S in Mathematics from Indian Institute of Science (IISc).

+I am primarily interested in theoritical guarantees of ML algorithms and their applications in real world problems.
+Presently I'm being advised by [Prof. Sivaraman Balakrishnan](https://www.stat.cmu.edu/~siva/) and [Saurabh Garg](https://saurabhgarg1996.github.io/) on developing provable algorithms for unsupervised domain adaptation.